chargefield/bin-packing-test/README.md

 This will seed the database with (50) orders with a random number of products.
 You can keep running this command to see different results.

-_Note: You can change the number of orders created or the number of products created in the `database/seeds/OrdersTableSeeder.php` file._
+_Note: You can change the number of orders created in the `database/seeds/OrdersTableSeeder.php` file._

 ### Preview